 We love how these Cool Triangles Tiles, which form part of the Ted Baker collection available at BCT, create a stylish focal point without detracting from the muted and industrial feel of this contemporary kitchen.

 21. Create a moody effect with glass effect acrylic

-Feel like your kitchen needs modernising/want to update the look, but don't want to redo the whole kitchen?
+Feel like your kitchen needs modernizing/want to update the look, but don't want to redo the whole kitchen?
 Changing the splashback may well do the trick – but be sure to pick a high-impact design.
 We love the glass bricks used in this kitchen, they are great for small kitchens as the light can flow through them, and they are a fab choice for open plan kitchens too.

 22. Create a luxurious look with a bespoke mirror-effect splashback

 How about a kitchen that looks a bit like a luxury boudoir?
 The devil is in the detail: think gorgeous taps and a bespoke splashback.
 This luxury Hampstead kitchen has been designed by Humphrey Munson and features a bespoke antique mirror-effect splashback.

 23. Embrace the terrazzo trend for a kitchen splashback

 Cool in the '70s, tacky in the '90s, terrazzo is back with a bang in '20s.
 We have opened our arms to terrazzo once more and we aren’t just limiting this finish to the floors (so 2018) but starting to take terrazzo to the walls and splashbacks.